gonza593/STT465/HW5.md

 2.2.
 Report, for each coefficient, the trace plot and estimates of: numbrer of effective samples and MC estandard error.

 2.3.
-Summarize your findings

-2.4.
 Use the samples collected to estimate the posterior distribution of the probability of developing gout for each of these cases listed below (report one plot with the estimated posterior desnity of each of these probabilities, add for each density vertical lines for 95% credibility regions).

 | Sex    |  Race | Age |